sudhan-bhattarai/Incomplete_project--Convolutional_Neural_Network_chest_Xrays/README.md

 That is,
 1. Convolutional neural network (CNN) is to classify images based on images only. (xrays.py)
 2. Deep neural network (DNN) + CNN together to classify the images with better precision. (xraysANDnumeric.py)
-3. DNN + DNN with linear distinctive and augumented output to locate a specific prognosis period projection of a patient.
+3. DNN + DNN with linear distinctive and augmented output to locate a specific prognosis period projection of a patient.
 (Ongoing)

+Reference:
+Xiaosong Wang, Yifan Peng, Le Lu, Zhiyong Lu, MohammadhadiBagheri, Ronald M. Summers.ChestX-ray8: Hospital-scale Chest X-ray Database and Benchmarks on Weakly-Supervised Classification and Localization of Common Thorax Diseases, IEEE CVPR, pp. 3462-3471,2017